Kansas is filled with great places to get hamburgers, some

 of them nearly 100 years old.
 Every restaurant included in this list of

-the Top Ten Burgers in Kansas has been sampled by our editors on at least
+the Top Twelve Burgers in Kansas has been sampled by our editors on at

 The made to order cheeseburgers with grilled onions are